Icon-5066STANAG 5066 Server

 Icon-5066 supports the following three modem data communication options.
 These can be used with or without modem control.
 Use without modem control allows support of any HF modem as fixed speed.

-- Synchronous Serial: Required by STANAG 5066 Annex D and used operationally to communicate with Crypto devices, Icon-5066 support the SeaLevel family of cards on Windows.
-Support for other serial cards will be added in order to address emerging customer requirements..
+- Synchronous Serial: Required by STANAG 5066 Annex D and used operationally to communicate with Crypto devices, Icon-5066 support the Microgate family of cards and SyncLink USB device.
+Current support is on Windows, with Linux support planned.

 - Asynchronous Serial: Icon-5066 supports Aysnc Serial on Windows using Windows COM ports and Linux TTY.
 Aysnc serial is not useful with common Crypto boxes, as they encrypt to stop bits, and so this does not follow the standard.
 However, it can often be useful for operation without Crypto, as many modems provide an Async Serial interface.

-Icon-5066 currently supports control for the following RapidM and Rockwell Collins modems:
+Icon-5066 currently supports control for the following RapidM and Collins modems:

 - RapidM RM6